App version: 0.1.0

 How Important Is the APR vs Interest Rate for a Personal Loan?

 It can be extremely important.
 Because the APR includes the interest rate plus loan fees, it represents the true cost of borrowing.
 Depending on the lender, it’s possible for two loans with the same interest rate to cost you very different amounts in the end.
-This is not only the case with personal loans but with any closed-end credit account, which are loans that must be paid back (including interest and fees) by a certain date.
+This is not only the case with personal loans but also with any closed-end credit account, which is a loan that must be paid back (including interest and fees) by a certain date.
 Examples of closed-end credit products include:

 • Auto loans